 Liposuction can be combined with these techniques to improve the contour further.
 This combination treatment is known as lipoabdominoplasty.
 Patients often request liposuction alone to treat their abdominal contour problems, but if they have significant skin laxity and/or weak abdominal muscles, then an abdominoplasty will also need to be performed.
 For more information regarding abdominoplasty, and the other procedures that Dr. Wallach performs, you can also visit our blog.

 “I believe true confidence comes from a feeling of self-assuredness from one’s inner self.
 However, I also believe that it is heavily impacted by a lack of confidence with one’s outside appearance as well.
 Plastic surgery can help improve confidence in this way.”– Steven Wallach, MD

 Before and After Photos

+A good candidate for a tummy tuck is healthy and desires a functional or aesthetic improvement in their abdominal region.
 People who are unhappy with excess skin, fat, or weakened muscles after significant weight loss or pregnancy are often good candidates for tummy tuck surgery.

 Most of the abdominoplasty procedures described take between two and three hours to perform with a recuperation time of one to two weeks.
-The circumferential abdominoplasty (lower body lift) can take four to six hours to perform.
+The circumferential abdominoplasty is more involved, and can take four to six hours to perform.